 10Biomes O’ Plenty

-Biomes O’ Plenty is one of the most well known Biome mods available for Minecraft.
-Especially when it comes to Minecraft 1.12.2.
-Most of the Biomes included with this mod really compliment the Vanilla game.
+Biomes O’ Plenty is one of the most well-known Biome mods available for Minecraft, even more so when it comes to Minecraft 1.12.2.
+Most of the Biomes included with this mod complement the Vanilla game.

-What you’re used to in Minecraft won’t be changed too much.
-When exploring, you will find that new Biomes spawn in both the Overworld and Nether.
-Currently, no new Biomes are added to the End Dimension.
+What you’re used to in Minecraft will mostly stay the same.
+When exploring, you will find that new Biomes spawn in both the Overworld and the Nether.
+Currently, the mod adds no new Biomes to the End Dimension.

-Biomes O’ Plenty also includes a lot of new blocks and items, such as new types of Wood, Flowers and Trees.
-Due to its popularity, many additional mods have been created to compliment Biomes O’ Plenty, with one of the most noteworthy additions being the Dynamic Trees patch.
+Biomes O’ Plenty also includes a lot of new blocks and items, such as new types of Wood, Flowers, and Trees.
+Due to its popularity, some developers have created additional mods that complement Biomes O’ Plenty, with one of the most noteworthy additions being the Dynamic Trees patch.

 9Oh The Biomes You’ll Go

 Another larger expansion comes with ‘Oh The Biomes You’ll Go’.
 Unlike Biomes O’ Plenty, you’ll find Biomes spreading throughout all 3 Dimensions instead.
-Therefor, you can expect to see lots of changes come to the End too.
+Therefore, you can expect to see many changes come to the End too.
 A lot of these Biomes also fit a more magical and fantasy theme.

-It’s definitely great for transforming Minecraft so that it has more of an RPG feeling instead.
-Between these two, I personally prefer ‘Oh The Biomes You’ll Go’, as changes to terrain are a lot more noticeable, which makes the world a lot more interesting and diverse when it comes to exploring.
+It’s great for transforming Minecraft so that it has more of an RPG feeling instead.
+Between these two, I prefer ‘Oh The Biomes You’ll Go’, as terrain changes are much more noticeable, making the world a lot more exciting and diverse when it comes to exploring.

-Some locations that you might come across are the Skyris Highlands, Shattered Glaciers and Crag Gardens.
-Some new blocks and items are also included with ‘Oh The Biomes You’ll Go’.
+Some locations you might come across are the Skyris Highlands, Shattered Glaciers, and Crag Gardens.
+Some new blocks and items are included with ‘Oh The Biomes You’ll Go’.

 Instead of a complete overhaul to Minecrafts Biomes, installing Defiled Lands is designed to work alongside them.
-It adds the Defiled Lands Biome, which has 7 different variations (Desert, Plains, Hills, Swamplands, Ice Plains, Tenebra Forest and Vilespine Forest) they can spawn in.
+It adds the Defiled Lands Biome, which has seven different variations (Desert, Plains, Hills, Swamplands, Ice Plains, Tenebra Forest, and Vilespine Forest) they can spawn in.